Public Record & Evidence Map – A Whistleblower Led Archive of:

 Associated Parties & Facilitators

-The public-facing story around Plus Brand / Agua Plus suggests a broad, professional team.
+The public-facing story around Plus Brand / AGUA Plus suggests a broad, professional team.
 Forensic mapping of corporate records, LinkedIn profiles, archived materials, multi-year communications, and recorded calls shows something very different: all verified operational behaviour is concentrated in a small core.

 Only two of those core figures appear in public company material.
 This section documents the roles of Adam Gauer and Martin McKernan, whose conduct has helped sustain structures fronted by Chad Willis.